Woodbridge, Western Australia

 Woodbridge is a suburb of Perth, Western Australia, located within the City of Swan local government area.
-Formerly part of Midland and previously informally named West Midland, its name is from the original farm established in 1830.
+Formerly part of Midland and previously informally named West Midland, its name, which was officially gazetted on 1 March 2001, is from Governor James Stirling's original 1829 land grant which he named after his wife's family property near Guildford in England.

 On 4 October 2004, Transperth renamed the West Midland railway station to Woodbridge station.
 The station is part of the Midland railway line which serves the eastern suburbs as a rapid transit railway.

 Woodbridge House, a National Trust property on the edge of the Swan River, is now a museum that is open to the public.
+It was previously owned by Charles Harper (politician).

 Governor Stirling Senior High School is within the locality.